stefanprodan/stefanprodan/_posts/2016-09-13-docker-private-registry-nexus-nginx.markdown

 tags: [Docker]
 ---

-This article hows how you can set up a Docker Private Registry with authentication and SSL using Nexus Repository OSS.
+This article shows how you can set up a Docker Private Registry with authentication and SSL using Nexus Repository OSS.

 Nexus Repository OSS is a universal repository manager with support for all major package formats and types.
 It's a free solution for storing and sharing Docker images and other components like NuGet or NPM packages across the deployment pipeline while keeping your proprietary and third-party images private and secure.